-3. MISCELLANEOUS PROVISIONS
+4. MISCELLANEOUS PROVISIONS

-- i) The administration of Tests, Assignments and Assessed work of students is entirely the duty of the relevant lecturers of the subject/module. - Final examinations are controlled by the Deputy Rector (Academic) and are scheduled during the last two weeks of each semester.
-The examinations are supervised by invigilators appointed by the Deputy Rector (Academic). - iii) Notwithstanding the generality of the above provision Heads of Academic Departments and the Deputy Rector (Academic) have the mandate to monitor, regulate and ensure good governance of the same. - iv) Where in these regulations no punishment is specifically provided for any misconduct or breach, such misconduct or breach shall be punishable, as if it is a breach of a serious disciplinary matter. - v) When the involved person is a student, he/she shall be discontinued forthwith from studies subject to the confirmation of the Academic Committee. - vi) When the involved person is an employee of the Academy or otherwise an ordinary person other than the student, such person shall be dealt with in accordance with the relevant legislation governing such a person.
+- Final examinations are controlled by the Deputy Rector (Academic) and are scheduled during the last two weeks of each semester.
+The examinations are supervised by invigilators appointed by the Deputy Rector (Academic). - ii) Notwithstanding the generality of the above provision Heads of Academic Departments, Deans of Faculties and the Deputy Rector (Academic) have the mandate to monitor, regulate and ensure good governance of the same. - iii) Where in these regulations no punishment is specifically provided for any misconduct or breach, such misconduct or breach shall be punishable, as if it is a breach of a serious disciplinary matter.

-4. APPOVAL AND AMENDMENT
+5. APPOVAL AND AMENDMENT